 Liberation Circle

-Below you’ll find recordings from our previous live session with Erik Manigian — including both short excerpts and, where possible, full-length recordings.
+Below you’ll find recordings from our previous live sessions.
 These gatherings are part of our ongoing effort to break the silence and create space for collective reflection and action.

-You’ll also find the recordings on our social media — we warmly invite you to share them with anyone who might benefit.
+You’ll also find some recordings on our social media — we warmly invite you to share them with anyone who might benefit.

 Eric Shōkei Manigian has been a Zen practitioner for 35 years starting in Japan for a year at Daitokuji Temple in Kyoto, then later studying with an American Zen Master for a little over a decade.
 Eric has been invited to speak at the United Nations Interfaith Chapel on Genocide Prevention Programs, and he has received a Master of Divinity degree from Union Theological Seminary in Buddhism and Inter-Religious Engagement.
 Eric have participated in, staffed, or created events to recognize world genocides from the Armenian, the Jewish, Native-American, Rohingya, and now the Palestinian Genocides.
 He is also trained as a hospital chaplain specializing in end-of-life care.